utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 The examples below illustrate different ways and options to invoke `ut.run` procedures.
 You can use a wildcard character `*` to call tests by part of their name or to call tests that are located on paths matched by part of path string.
+Wildcard character can be placed anywhere on the path and can occur mutliple times.
 Schema name cannot contain a wildcard character whether is in a suitepath call or call by object name.

 ```sql